DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 Using reencrypt route, ROKS is very sensitive that route is using a valid domain certificate.
 So, we will explain :
 * How to get the domain certificates and inject them in the ODM containers ?
-* How to replace the ODM passthrough route to use a reencrypt route ?
+* How to create a reencrypt route for Decision Center ?

 #### a.
 Get the ROKS Domain certificate